Alison Brie: Career

+2000s and 2010s

 Brie began acting onstage at the Jewish Community Center in Southern California.
-Her first television role came in 2006, as Nina, a novice hairdresser, on the Disney Channel sitcom Hannah Montana.
+Her first television role came in 2006 as Nina, a novice hairdresser, on the Disney Channel sitcom Hannah Montana.
 She received further recognition as Trudy Campbell in the AMC period drama series Mad Men (2007–2015), which won her the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 She went on to star in the web series My Alibi, which aired from 2008 to 2009.

-From 2009 to 2015, Brie portrayed Annie Edison on the NBC/Yahoo!
-View sitcom Community, for which she earned acclaim.
-She was nominated for the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series and won an Entertainment Weekly Award from two nominations.
-In April 2010, Brie co-hosted an episode of Attack of the Show! (and again in March 2011) and appeared in a segment on Web Soup.
+From 2009 to 2015, she portrayed Annie Edison on the NBC/Yahoo!
+View sitcom Community, for which she was nominated for the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series and won an Entertainment Weekly Award from two nominations.
+In April 2010, she co-hosted an episode of Attack of the Show! (and again in March 2011) and appeared in a segment on Web Soup.
 She appeared in the 2010 comedy film Montana Amazon.
 Brie made Maxim magazine's 2010 Hot 100 list at number 99 and appeared at number 49 in their 2011 list.
 She was voted the 57th Sexiest Woman in the World by FHM readers in 2013.
-She was voted the 2nd most desirable woman in the world by AskMen readers in 2014.
+She was voted the second-most desirable woman in the world by AskMen readers in 2014.

-Brie starred in several major film roles, including as Rebecca Walters, Sidney Prescott's assistant, in the slasher horror film Scream 4 (2011), and Suzie Barnes in the romantic comedy film The Five-Year Engagement (2012).
+Brie had several major film roles, including as Rebecca Walters, Sidney Prescott's assistant, in the slasher horror film Scream 4 (2011), and Suzie Barnes in the romantic comedy film The Five-Year Engagement (2012).
 She voiced Princess Unikitty in the animated comedy film The Lego Movie (2014), and voiced a character in an episode of the animated series American Dad!, which aired during their eighth season.